This website uses Cookies

 Preventing a fine

 If you work with non-EU nationals and you are worried a fine might be imposed on your company in the future, we can advise you about implementing and/or improving measures to ensure compliance.
-This way you can minimize the risk of a fine and you will be better prepared if the Inspectorate decides to pay you a visit.
+This way you can minimize the risk of a fine and you will be better prepared if the NLA decides to pay you a visit.

 Employees